Home > Bags > Clutches + Pouches > See-Through, Box Bottom Zip Pouch

 Our pouch finishes at approximately 9½” wide x 7” high with 1½” box corners.
 It’s a generous size, and with the full top zipper, the pouch opens wide to allow you to fill it with everything from make-up and toiletries to office supplies to tech cords and adapters.

-With the holidays right around the corner, one of these pretty pouches filled with sweet treats would be an excellent gift idea.
+One of these pretty pouches filled with sweet treats or other small trinkets would be an excellent gift idea.

 Let us know how yours turns out.
 Share a picture on social media so we can all be inspired.
-We are sew4home on Facebook, Pinterest, and Twitter, and sew4home_diy on Instagram.
+We are sew4home on Facebook and Pinterest, and sew4home_diy on Instagram.

 Sewing Tools You Need